128technology/docs/docs/cc_fips_conductor_install.md

 This process assumes you have already created a bootable device using a USB.
 Instructions for downloading and creating a bootable device are available in [Downloading an SSR ISO](intro_downloading_iso.md) and [Creating a Bootable USB](intro_creating_bootable_usb.md).

-The steps in this section describe the *interactive conductor installation* from the packaged-based ISO.
-The section [Initialize the Conductor](#initialize-the-conductor-node) describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.
+The steps in this section describe the *interactive conductor installation* from the packaged-based ISO, using the serial console.
+The section [Initialize the Conductor](#initialize-the-conductor-node) describes using the Initializer to configure the system as a Conductor after installing from the interactive installation.

 :::note
 The Conductor installation must be completed before installing a Session Smart Router or routers using the ISO.
 The same ISO is used for both installations.